Careers

 - State-Supported Living Centers & Correctional Facilities- Provide medication administration to individuals in structured care settings.

-More About Our Qualified Medication Technician Program…
+More About Our Qualified Medication Support Technician Program…

 Eligibility Requirements:

-- Be at leat 18 years old.
+- Minimum age of 18 years old.

 - Have a high school diploma or GED.